-cells) population.
-In contrast, co-culture established in the HFBR did not induce erythroid maturation, that is, the same percentages of CFU-E and pronormoblasts (Gly-A+/CD71+) at ~90% were maintained as those observed at the start of the culture (Day 0) with very few mature erythroid cells (Gly-A+/CD71-) present.
-We believe that the tight cell-cell contact due to a high packing density in the HFBR system inhibited erythroid maturation.
+Direct contact culture on TCP did not have an effect on erythroid and megakaryocytic differentiation as both TCP cultures (stroma-free versus stroma-supported) showed similar trends in CD41, CD71 and Gly-A expressions (Figure 7).
+A closer analysis in the subpopulations of erythroid lineages revealed that erythroid maturation is mildly induced on TCP cultures leading to a decrease in Gly-A+/CD71+ (CFU-E and pronormoblasts) by ~20% and a corresponding increase ~25% in Gly-A+/CD71- (recticulocyte or mature erythroid cells) population.
+In contrast, co-culture established in the HFBR did not induce erythroid maturation i.e. the same percentages of CFU-E and pronormoblasts (Gly-A+/CD71+) at ~90% were maintained as those observed at the start of the culture (Day 0) with very few mature erythroid cells (Gly-A+/CD71-) present.
 Overall, co-cultures in both TCP and HFBR favored monocytic progenitor cell proliferation and supported the survival of both erythroid and megakaryocytic cell lineages.